Vasily Aksyonov: Career

 "He continued to write novels, among which was the ambitious Generations of Winter (1994), a multi-generational saga of Soviet life that became a successful Russian TV mini-series."
 The so-called "The Moscow Saga, [this 1994] epic trilogy... described the lives of three generations of a Soviet family between the 1917 Bolshevik Revolution and Stalin's death in 1953."
 The TV mini-series consisted of 24 episodes and was broadcast on Russian television in 2004. "[In 1994], he also won the Russian Booker Prize, Russia's top literary award, for his historical novel Voltairian Men and Women, about a meeting between the famous philosopher Voltaire and Empress Catherine II."

 "In 2004, he settled in Biarritz, France, and returned to the US less frequently, dividing his time between France and Moscow."
 His novel Moskva-kva-kva (2006) was published in the Moscow-based magazine Oktyabr.

 "Aksyonov was translated into numerous languages, and in Russia remained influential".
-In addition to writing novels, he is also known as author of poems, occasionally performed as songs.
+In addition to writing novels, he is also known as the author of poems, occasionally performed as songs.
 He was reportedly "forever a hipster [and] was used to being in the avant garde, be it in fashion or literary innovation."
 He was described as "a colourful man, with his trademark moustache, elegant suits, expensive cars, and a love for grand cities, fine wine and good food."

 On July 6, 2009, he died in Moscow at the age of 76.
+He is buried at the Vagankovo Cemetery in Moscow.